 When the cheetahs started moving, only the gazelles were visible, why my driver and I decided to get closer to the gazelles.
 But suddenly, through our binoculars, we spotted a Topi with its baby to the far left of the cheetahs.
 Although the gazelles were much closer, and the cheetahs were moving towards them, we decided to position ourselves closer to the Topi.
 We drove towards the mother and baby and stopped our vehicle strategically so that the Topi were between us and the cheetahs.

 A friend of mine who was in the vehicle with me was not happy with the decision.
-But I knew that gazelles are difficult to hunt, whereas a Topi with its little one makes for an ideal prey.
-Babies tend to slow the mother down, and it was only a matter of time before the cheetahs would spot the weaker prey and change their mind – and that's exactly what happened.
+But I knew that gazelles are difficult to hunt, whereas a Topi with its little one makes for ideal prey.
+Babies tend to slow the mother down, and it was only a matter of time before the cheetahs would spot the weaker prey and change their minds – and that's exactly what happened.

 The moment they spotted the Topi, they changed direction.
-Once the cheetahs were at the right distance from the Topi, they started running in their signature breakneck speed.
+Once the cheetahs were at the right distance from the Topi, they started running at their signature breakneck speed.
 The hunt ended with the cheetahs capturing both the mother and the cub.
 And, we got some great shots of the action because our vehicle was ideally placed.

 That is another thing I have learnt from past experiences – once cheetahs embark on their final run, one will most likely miss a shot if the vehicle is still moving.
 The vehicle must be parked and in position to get that shot.
-And the only way one can be at the right place, at the right time is when one does due diligence in research and applies it on the field.
+And the only way one can be at the right place, at the right time is when one does due diligence in research and applies it in the field.